-She has been teaching math and science courses to the homeschooled students in her local community for 13 years and she heads a robotics club at her town's public library.
-She is a lifetime learner and enjoys teaching students about the beauty of the creation and helping them grasp complex topics.
+She has been teaching math and science courses to the homeschooled students in her local community for 14 years and she heads a robotics club at her town's public library.
+She is a lifetime learner and enjoys teaching students about the beauty of creation, the skill of asking and answering hard questions, and the joy of intellectual perseverance.